NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/Feather Token (Whip).md

 **Activate** `pf2:1` Interact

-This feather transforms into a _+1 striking [[Animated|Dancing]] whip_ when activated.
+This feather transforms into a _+1 striking [[3-Rules/Character Building/Equipment/A/Animated|Dancing]] whip_ when activated.
 The whip immediately jumps from your grasp and proceeds to attack your enemies until 1 minute has passed or it fails its flat check for _dancing_, at which point it vanishes.
 If the whip's target isn't prone, the whip uses its actions to attempt to Trip that creature instead of making a Strike.
 The whip's total attack modifier for Striking or Tripping is +18 instead of the normal bonus for a _dancing_ weapon.

 *Source: Pathfinder Core Rulebook*
 *OGL*